 A “piece” in this context, represents an essential element of the strategy puzzle you’re trying to complete.
 It could be related to any of the core areas of your business.

-At Map & Fire, we use our Lean Strategy framework to define the following key areas that affect every business: Purpose, Customers, Competition, Offering, Brand, and Marketing.
+At Map & Fire, we use our Brand Guidebook process to define the following key areas that affect every business: Vision, Positioning, and Messaging.

 Many of the essential pieces for this process are things the leaders of the company know very well.
 A lot of the time, leaders will have dug really deep into one or more of those core areas, but less so into others.